mojaves/pyrana/README.md

 Without pyrana, almost every piace of code which wanted to use the mighty FFmpeg, had to subprocess it.
 You had no choice. pyrana provides an powerful, pythonic alternative.
-If you *want* to subprocess() FFmpeg, fine, go ahead.
-If you *do not want* it, pyrana may be what you were looking for.
+If you *do want* to subprocess() FFmpeg, pyrana may be what you were looking for.

 Pyrana aims to be the spiritual successor of [pymedia](http://pymedia.org).
 The Pyrana API is insipired by the PyMedia API, but being compatible